All active members of Sesameseed will be able to participate in the usage of 10% of the funds generated.

 SEEDGerminator is a crowd sourced capital raising platform for developers to propose project to the Sesameseed community.
 Developers may submit an application to fund their project directly from the Sesameseed community by utilizing SEED tokens.

 A project plan, content, funding targets and rewards call all be set on this platform.
 Once approved by the SEED Advisory board the project can be listed for funding.
-The community can invest directly in the projects they want to see developed on Tron.
+The community can contribute directly in the projects they want to see developed on Tron.

-How do I invest in a project?
+How do I contribute in a project?

 Simply find the project you’re interested in and send SEED tokens to its address!
 This can be done utilizing any Tron wallet including Tronscan.org and even Seedit!